anthonybpino/project-vinho/README.md

 # project-vinho
-Using machine learning to predict whether a wine is of high quality based off of it's contents
+Using machine learning to find which features of a wine effect it's quality